Adamhunter108/nextjs-blog/README.md

 ##### `About:`
-This is a blog that was built and deployed to learn the Next.js framework for React based web applications.
+A personal blog built with React on the Next.js framework with content powered by Markdown.

 ---